Becoming a Better Driver

 There is no safe way to use a cell phone and driving.

 Let your passengers enjoy the sights and sounds of spring in safety.

 Distracted driving is one of the fastest growing safety issues on the roads today.
 Unfortunately, distracted drivers aren’t just putting themselves at risk: they’re a danger to everyone else on the road.
 It is not always easy to encourage others to put the phone down.
-Between 2012-2017, nearly 20,000 people died in crashes involving a distracted driver.
+In 2020, distracted driving was a reported factor in 8.1% of fatal motor vehicle crashes (NHTSA).
 With numbers this high, we must not only take responsibility for ourselves but spread the word about the dangers of distracted driving.
 Below are tips to help keep you safe.

 Safety Tips for Driving